hardhat5/knowledge-distillation-ust/README.md

 The torchvision implementation of MobileNetV2 modified to accept single channel images as input.

 ## Results
+The table below contains the teacher and student architecture used along with the various training methodologies studied and the micro AUPRC obtained for each case.
+BCE refers to training using only binary cross-entropy loss, BCE + KD uses the knowledge distillation loss as well, BCE + KD + SP considers the similarity preserving loss along with the other two losses.

 | Teacher model | Student model | BCE | BCE + KD | BCE + KD + SP |
 |---|---|---|---|---|